Check out some of the family-fun features at the award-winning Citizens Bank Park!

 - A Bullpen Speed Pitch: Fans can practice their pitches as well as measure their velocity with a radar gun.

-- An Ice Cream Bar: The ultimate indulgence for any child or kid at heart, as well as kid-sized concessions!
+- An Ice Cream Bar at The Yard The ultimate indulgence for any child or kid at heart, as well as kid-sized concessions!

 The uniqueness of Citizens Bank Park carries over to the playing field with "Angle."
 The outfield wall, located between the left-center field power alley and dead center field, angles into the playing field and has heights that taper from 19' to 12' 8".
 Batted balls hitting the "Angle" are sure to create havoc for outfielders and produce some interesting extra-base hits.